Lorti/dominant-colors-lazy-loading-wordpress-plugin/README.txt

     * All files that can't be processed are listed during calculation and link to the particular attachment in the media library.
 * You can choose between GIF and SVG placeholders.
     * SVG placeholders have the same pixel size and aspect ratio as the original images, instead of being a single square pixel.
 This way responsive images do not need a wrapper for preserving the original aspect ratio.
-    * GIF placeholders are tiny and have great browser compatibility.
-They also enable you to use tiny thumbnails as described on [manu.ninja](https://manu.ninja/dominant-colors-for-lazy-loading-images) for your images as soon as I've implemented the feature.
+    * GIF placeholders are small and have great browser compatibility.
+They also enable you to use tiny thumbnails as described on [manu.ninja](https://manu.ninja/dominant-colors-for-lazy-loading-images) for your images.
+    * You can set the resolution of tiny thumbnails to 3×3 pixels (120 bytes), 4×4 pixels (128 bytes) or 5×5 pixels (204 bytes).
 * The plugin is compatible with [RICG Responsive Images ](https://co.wordpress.org/plugins/ricg-responsive-images/), which has been added to WordPress 4.4 as default functionality.

 ### Demo
 You can see the plugin live at [http://www.karriere.at/blog/](http://www.karriere.at/blog/).

-### Backlog

-* Tiny thumbnails as described on [manu.ninja](https://manu.ninja/dominant-colors-for-lazy-loading-images).
-* Fallback for visitors without JavaScript.
-* Function for retrieving the dominant color in various formats (hexadecimal, RGB, HSL…).
-* Ability to change the dominant color to a custom color in the attachment details.
-* Ability to choose a dominant color from a reduced color palette.

 ## Installation